digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/03-quickstart-high-level-structure.rst

 — although you will then need to manage your binary dependencies manually.
 The next section covers this directory in detail.

-`shell.nix` [10]_ and `nix/` contain the Nix configuration.
-Familiarity with shell.nix is essential, as it manages new dependencies.
-Note `nix/sources.json` pins the nix release to ensure determinacy across builds.
+`flake.nix` [10]_ and `nix/` contain the Nix configuration.
+Familiarity with flake.nix is essential, as it manages new dependencies.
+Note `flake.nix` pins the nix release to ensure determinacy across builds.
 You will want to ensure this gets updated at an appropriate cadence that balances staying up to date with development environment stability.